titonmoy/Monte-Carlo/ReadMe.md

 This is a class project for Contemporary Approaches to Mathematical and Quantitative Biology.
 It contains the python implementation for Monte Carlo simulation of light-tissue interaction.
 This is a simple implementaion considering only a single layer of tissue in a surrounding medium.
 The project mainly focuses on simulating the light absorbing charactericts of melanin in human epidermis.

 The algorithm, presented in the block diagram below, is based on the work of Wang et al. [1].
-The optical characteristics of the tissue is taken from [2].
+The optical properties of epidermis is taken from [2].

 <img src="images/BlockDiagram.png" width="700" />